vidhanbhonsle/Interactive-Map-Workshop/Step2.md

     </body>
 </html>
 ```
-# Save the file as HERE_JS_Workshop.html
+## Save the file as HERE_JS_Workshop.html

 </br> Double-click on saved file to view on browser

-# Adding a position marker using map object of Interactive maps API
+## Add a position marker using map object of Interactive maps API
 Add the following code before </script> tag

 ```javascript